soso-song/loqal-discussion-website/README.md

 For the part of answers, click on reply to post to answer the question you want to answer.
 At the same page, you also can report an answer which is not appropriate and adire the answer you appreciate.

 ### For Admin users
 Current application is hardcoded to log in as the first account called “user” which has no access to the admin dashboard.
-To log in as admin, open /sharedClasses/classes.js and go to the bottom to change current user to admin:
+If you are opening pages through local files, you will need to open /sharedClasses/classes.js and go to the bottom to change current user to admin:
 ```javascript
 //Regular user
 // curr_user = users[0];